Opportunities From: Five Rivers MetroParks

 Growing Gardeners Field Trip

-School group size: International School
+School group size: KB Child Development Center

 Growing Gardeners is an interactive school field trip throughout the season at Wegerzyn Gardens MetroPark, engaging young learners in a variety of activities and topics such as soil science, plant identification, guided nature hikes, and basic gardening tasks.
 Volunteers will help with groups of children in sensory exploration in nature and be a part of inspiring future generations of gardeners!